galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 * Data
 	* What a sequence alignment is and how to interpret one;
 	* What to do with difficult data (lots of gaps in the alignment)
-	* The data we will use: from OzMammals data set
+	* The data we will use: an alignment of malaria sequences.
 * Three different main approaches:
 	* Distance-based (NJ, BioNJ)
 	* Parsimony